Subham4753/Product_Category_Prediction/README.md

 Platform Used- Google Collab.

-Classification Algorithm used-The model is built on Multinomial Naive Baise Classifier.
+Classification Algorithm used-The model is built on Multinomial Naive Bayes Classifier.

 Assumptions:Only five product category data is considered from the total set.